Couples Counseling

 Learn How to Rebuild Connection and Communicate More Effectively

-Through couples counseling, Lumina Counseling supports partners in navigating the difficult dynamics that can build up over time.
-Whether you’re seeking to rebuild trust, resolve recurring conflict, or improve connection and communication, therapy provides a structured and non-judgmental space to do that work together.
+Through couples counseling, Lumina Counseling supports partners in navigating the difficult dynamics that can build up over time with support from our Seattle marriage therapist.
+Whether you’re seeking to rebuild trust, resolve recurring conflict, or improve connection and communication, therapy provides a structured and non-judgmental space to do that work together with the support of an attachment theory therapist.

 In our first session, we’ll start with a joint intake to learn more about your relationship history, current challenges, and goals.
 From there, I often meet with each partner individually for a portion of a session to better understand both perspectives and dynamics.
 Ongoing couples counseling sessions are typically held weekly and last around 50 minutes.

 We’ll explore your communication style, identify unhelpful patterns, and practice new ways of relating.
-I frequently provide exercises both in and outside of session to help you apply what you’re learning in real-time.
+As a Seattle marriage therapist, I frequently provide exercises both in and outside of session to help you apply what you’re learning in real-time.
 Whether it’s increasing emotional safety, expressing appreciation, or tackling hard conversations with greater compassion, you’ll leave each session with tools to build momentum.
+Diving into attachment theory counseling is an optional path that can, at times, provide deeper understanding to how you show up with each other in your relationship.

 If you're struggling with parenting disagreements, we’ll work on understanding each other’s parenting values.
 If disconnection is the main concern, we may focus on increasing intimacy, both emotionally and physically.
-If you need help with communication in your relationship, we’ll explore where the breakdown is happening and find solution.
+If you need help with communication in your relationship, we’ll explore where the breakdown is happening and find solutions.
+If you’re looking for a therapist specializing in attachment styles, we’ll explore your different styles and the root of how you respond to each other.
 The goal of couples counseling is not to assign blame but to restore alignment and build a stronger, more connected partnership.

 Over time, couples counseling helps you shift from reacting in frustration to responding with empathy.
 Instead of falling into the same conflicts, you’ll develop new scripts and strategies that foster understanding and closeness.
 This transformation doesn't happen overnight—but with commitment and support, it does happen, especially through the supportive space of relationship therapy for couples.

 I’ve worked with couples from many different walks of life—married, dating, pre-marital, LGBTQ+, perinatal, and co-parenting pairs.
-My training as a licensed marriage and family therapist has given me a strong foundation in systems thinking and relationship dynamics.
+My training as a licensed marriage and family therapist has given me a strong foundation in systems thinking and relationship dynamics which plays an integral part in couples counseling attachment theory.
 Over the past four years, I’ve supported many couples in creating meaningful, lasting change.
 As a Seattle couples therapist, I offer unbiased support where both partners feel seen, heard, and respected.

 With consistent effort and guidance, couples often find they not only improve connection and receive help with communication in their relationship, but also rediscover joy and intimacy in their relationship.
-If you’re ready to invest in your relationship, I’m here to help.
-Couples counseling can be the turning point that brings you back together.
+If you’re ready to invest in your relationship, I’m here to help as a trained couples and marriage therapist.
+Couples counseling or attachment theory counseling can be the turning point that brings you back together.

-Lumina Counseling provides online couples therapy in Washington to increase accessibility.
+Lumina Counseling provides online couples therapy in Washington to increase accessibility and support with the guidance of an attachment theory therapist.

 Related Blog Posts